Update from the chairman

 Fairtrade in Lockdown

 Like most organisations locally and nationally our activities since mid-March have been severely restricted.
 We have tried to keep the Fairtrade message alive with articles in the local press, the town council magazine and the library newsletter.
 Fairtrade farmers and producers are particularly in need of our support at the present time due to both the direct effects of the current pandemic and the consequent economic effects.
-On Saturday July 11th we were given an update by Mike Gidney of the Fairtrade Foundation at a ‘virtual conference’ organised by the Suffolk Association of Local Authorities – see below.
+On Saturday July 11th we were given an update by Mike Gidney of the Fairtrade Foundation at a ‘virtual conference’ organised by the Suffolk Association of Local Authorities (SAFT) – see below.

 Thanks to generous support from the East of England Co-op we were able to start a programme of donating a Fairtrade Football to each of Felixstowe’s primary schools.
 We were presenting the footballs at a series of assemblies around Fairtrade Fortnight where we also showed a short video about Fairtrade footballs and how they are made.
 We hope to complete our programme of football donations once things return to normal.